-The first Bentley EV arriving in 2025 will be an electric SUV and is being developed concurrently with the Audi Artemis (project name) that is scheduled to premiere in late 2024.
+The first Bentley EV will be an electric SUV and is being developed concurrently with the Audi Artemis (project name) that is scheduled to premiere in late 2024.
 Adrian Hallmark, CEO, Bentley, speaking to CAR Magazine, suggested that there won’t be a considerable time gap between the premieres of the Audi Landjet and the Bentley electric SUV.

 “With our current cars, we had to get into the engineering largely after they (the platforms) had been done,” CAR Magazine quoted Hallmark saying in a recent report.
 “The difference now is that with Artemis we’re right in there at the beginning, helping define it.
 We’re not leading it, but we’re going to be a beneficiary of it,” he added.